For Instructors Only

 - Select from course roster: Here, you can select names from the active course you selected in the first step.

-- Student selects subject(s): With this option, the student completing the assignment gets to designate the subject(s).
+- User selects subject(s): With this option, the user completing the assignment gets to designate the subject(s).

 Select Media Option:This is similar to the media options for completing a personal observation.